syukranDev/assessmentdhl/README.md

 # assessmentdhl

-Assessment: 3rd party data fetch and filtering, UI is optional.
+Assessment: 3rd party data fetch and filtering using raw programming without framework, UI is optional.

 Live can be seen here if you wish to skip the hassle setup below: [https://assessmentdhl.onrender.com/](https://assessmentdhl.onrender.com/)<br>
 (Let me know if you're unable to access it; this might be due to long inactivity causing the service provider to turn it off)